chrismintan/poke-game/README.md

 document.getElementById('mute').addEventListener('click', mute)
 ```

+Also for those who are unfamiliar or have forgotten some of the wonderful 151 Pokémons, there is a 'Skip' button which can be used!

 ## Areas to Improve on
 Currently, only Gen 1 Pokémons are in the game.
 The other Gens can be added but I'm only a fan of the OG Pokémons.
+Also I could (and probably should) add in MissingNo. as it could be debated that it is part of the original Gen 1 crew.

+On a more serious note, a proper further improvement would be to create cookies to save player's best scores for the various modes of play.

 ## Author(s)
 - Christopher Tan